-The combination of stricter legislation and increasing scientific evidence that almost all drivers are impaired at 0.10% has led to an increase in the prosecution of accused drunk drivers.
+The combination of stricter legislation and increasing scientific evidence that almost all drivers are impaired at .10 percent has led to an increase in the prosecution of accused drunk drivers.

 Prosecutors and defense attorneys now have a special burden in the DUI/DWI arena.
 That is, the burden to understand basic scientific principles and concepts so that the direct and cross-examination of an expert can be most effective.
 Whenever an expert needs to be called, the attorney must be aware of the issues around the case and know enough about the science to head off statements and claims made by an expert that may not have a logical, scientific basis.